 There is a myth that urban heat is to blame for climate change.
 This is not the case.
 Both urban and rural environments around the world are warming because there are more greenhouse gases in the atmosphere.
 In fact, some of the areas of the world that have warmed the most are located in the Arctic, far from cities.

 Urban areas are more vulnerable to heat, however, because the amount of warming caused by global climate change is compounded by the urban heat island effect.
 That means that people who live in cities are going to face higher temperatures and stronger heat waves in the future as climate warms.
 More than half the global population lives in urban areas today and by the year 2050, the percentage of urban dwellers worldwide is expected to reach 70%, so the problem of urban heat islands will continue to grow.

-Urban heat islands may also contribute to climate change by increasing demand for air conditioning during heat waves.
-When the energy for that air conditioning comes from burning of fossil fuels, this results in emissions of heat-trapping greenhouse gases.
+Urban heat islands may also contribute to climate change by increasing the demand for air conditioning during heat waves.
+When the energy for that air conditioning comes from the burning of fossil fuels, this results in emissions of heat-trapping greenhouse gases.